 For any kind of wooden project, measurement is a very important task to be fulfilled.
 Since you are going to use the headboard for your bed (you may use it for any other purpose also but most of the time people use headboard in their bed) you must take the measurement carefully so that it matches with the size of your bed.

 After cutting the pallets into small pieces you need to clean the pieces properly.
 It is better to wash the pieces for better cleaning and after washing do not forget to dry in the sun.
 The drying should be done with good care so that there remains no moisture before going to the next step.
+Do it using a quality wood moisture meter.

 Now it is time for assembling the dismantled wood.
 Use the 2×3’s along the width of the frame and between 2×3’s use 2×4 pieces for providing structural support to the headboard.